Man ‘snapped’ before killing 4 people found in Wisconsin cornfield, prosecutors allege

 According to the complaint, witnesses told police that Sturm, Pettus and Foreman III were at Shamrocks, a bar and restaurant in St. Paul where Sturm and Pettus worked, until around 1:30 a.m. on Sept.
 12. Pettus and Sturm were half-siblings, while Foreman III and Sturm were in a relationship.

-An employee at a different bar, White Squirrel, saw a woman who looked like Flug-Presley arguing with a man, according to the complaint.
+The group then went to a different bar, White Squirrel, where an employee saw a woman who looked like Flug-Presley arguing with a man, according to the complaint.
 The employee later identified the man in a photo lineup as Suggs.
 The employee said Suggs uttered something about “having six children and this happening every time he comes back to Minnesota,” according to the complaint.

 The Wisconsin criminal complaint against McWright details how Flug-Presley’s aunt told authorities that her niece had a “thing” with Suggs and he would travel from Arizona to spend time with her.
-Presley, her father, previously told The Post that she asked him if he could watch one of her children while she went out with her friends.
-Flug-Presley was a close friend of Sturm.
+Damone Presley, her father, previously told The Post that she asked him if he could watch one of her children while she went out with her friends.

-The group left White Squirrel and Flug-Presley, Pettus and Sturm were seen getting into a black Mercedes-Benz SUV, according to the complaint against Suggs.
+The group left White Squirrel, and Flug-Presley, Pettus and Sturm were seen getting into a black Mercedes-Benz SUV, according to the complaint against Suggs.
 The Arizona man and the SUV returned to the area at around 3 a.m., and authorities believe Suggs killed them all within the hour.

 Surveillance video from Seventh Street and Walnut Street in St. Paul showed Flug-Presley appearing to be “already slumped over in the front passenger seat” at 3:48 a.m. on Sept.
 12, the complaint says.

 Around 5 a.m., Suggs called McWright and showed up to where he was staying requesting a favor, according to authorities: Suggs asked his father to follow him in his mother’s car, a Nissan Rogue.
-That’s when Suggs allegedly told his father he had “snapped,” and McWright followed him to Wisconsin and gave his son a ride back to the Twin Cities.
+That’s when Suggs allegedly told his father he had “snapped,” and McWright then followed him to Wisconsin and gave his son a ride back to the Twin Cities.

 Though McWright has denied knowing his son was transporting dead bodies inside his car, surveillance videos shows the father walking up to the black SUV and handing something to Suggs on the driver’s side, according to the complaint.
 Prosecutors allege that McWright also stood outside the vehicle’s open passenger window as it was parked at a gas station.